Humanities

 GRADE 12: AP English Literature & Composition

-This yearlong college level course requires students to closely read and analyze a variety of genres and to write for a variety of purposes.
+This year-long college level course requires students to closely read and analyze a variety of genres and to write for a variety of purposes.
 Students should expect to read and write often, in class and at home, and to work collaboratively and independently.
-Student who take this class will be able to carefully read and critically analyze imaginative literature, understand the way writers use language to provide meaning, and write well, focusing on critical analysis of literature.
-Thoughtful and thorough completion of the coursework will fully prepare students for the AP English Literature and Composition exam.
+Students who take this class will be able to carefully read and critically analyze imaginative literature, understand the way writers use language to convey meaning, and write well, focusing on critical analysis of literature and poetry.
+Thoughtful and thorough completion of the coursework will fully prepare students for the AP English Literature & Composition exam.

 GRADE 12: English IV: Themes in Literature

-This senior English course presents a thematic exploration of literature through the study of a variety of genres, ranging from novels and plays to short stories and magazine articles, from both classic and contemporary writers.
-In addition to the in-class and online conversations generated by our close readings, students will express their interpretations of and responses to the literature through analytical, argumentative, and personal essays while also using the texts as inspirations for their own creative writing and projects.
+This senior English course presents a thematic exploration of literature through the study of a variety of genres, ranging from novels and plays to short stories and poems, from both classic and contemporary writers.
+In addition, through conversations generated by close readings, students will express their interpretations of and responses to the literature through analytical, argumentative, and personal essays while also using the texts as inspirations for their own creative writing and projects.
 The main goals of the course are to increase students’ appreciation of literature, foster a lifelong love of reading, improve students’ confidence and comfort with writing, and further prepare students for college-level Humanities courses.

 History/Social Sciences: